 The Baileys cream was fresh cream, but with a few additional ingredients.
 I was expecting Baileys but was a little surprised at the addition of sugar and starch.
 I would have thought the Baileys would be enough of a sweetener on its own.
 However, as it was already thick, it was easy to use, no need for whipping.
 It tasted as I expected: sweet cream with a hefty dose of Baileys – decidedly moreish.
 It would be good to accompany many a festive pud or mince pie or to use as an ingredient in its own right.

-The pie was of course indulgent and delicious, but really this is just what is needed to celebrate the New Year.
+The pie was of course indulgent and delicious.
+But really this is exactly what’s needed to celebrate the New Year.

 Bailey's Choconana Pie